keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 - Rule with 1 predicate Contains SQL injection attacks Match type

-##Console Walkthrough - Creating a Condition and Rule
+##Console Walkthrough - Creating a Rule

 1. In the AWS WAF console, create a SQL injection rule by clicking the Web ACL, **Add rules**, **Add my own rules and rule groups**